When everything changed for me as a firefighter

 Time went on and I adjusted to wearing the Firefighter, Husband and Father hat.
 But then here comes another curve ball ... once again I am lost in another pair of big brown eyes and life will certainly never be the same.
 I now had a daughter.
 If I wasn't getting soft already, I probably will be now.

 When my daughter, Molly, was born she was in respiratory distress and was placed in the ICU.
 Never have I felt more helpless than I did in that time.
-I have a very deep respect for the medics and nurses on the NICU team that transported my daughter; they truly are my family's heroes.
+I have a very deep respect for the medics and nurses on the NICU team that transported my daughter.
+They truly are my family's heroes.

 When I went back to work it made me look at the job a little differently.
 I got to be the one calling for help and it really put things into perspective.
 I now had a better understanding of what was at stake for those who call upon us in a time of need.

-In many different ways, the men I work with have all changed over time by many different experiences of life.
+In many different ways, the people I work with have all changed over time by many different experiences of life.
 The crazy thing is when the bell hits — even though we all have taken these different paths — we all end up in the same place.
 We know what it means to do this job, and whether it be family, friendships or events that mold us, we come together for one common goal.

 It's not just about a burned up helmet or making a sweet stop.
 It's about the job and doing it to the best of our ability.